projectsveltos/sveltos/docs/observability/display_resources.md

 +-----------------------------+--------------------------+-----------+------------------+---------------------+
 ```

-## Display the names of all the Pods belonging to that Deployment
+## Example: Display Pod Names Based on Deployment

-Using following __HealthCheck__ instance
+The below __HealthCheck__ instance will instruct Sveltos to collect and display the pod names based on a specified Deployment name.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1